apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

 # Optional Functions

-* pluginname\_postapply\_install

-    - After the install step, this allows the build tool plug-in to do extra work.

 * pluginname\_parse\_args

     - executed prior to any other above functions except for pluginname\_usage.
 This is useful for parsing the arguments passed from the user and setting up the execution environment.